 Fear Factory - Jacksonvile, AR

 At the Fear Factory 501 tickets are for “a place where fear is made”.
 There are 3 horrifying haunted attractions at this one location.
 Doors open at 7 pm and close at 12 am.
-Lots of screams here plus bloody paintball.
+Lots of screams here.
+Open every Friday and Saturday nights in October plus some added dates near Halloween.
+Check web page for details.
+Tickets are $15.

 Haunted Barn - Concord, AR

-The Haunted Barn opens October 6th.
+The Haunted Barn opens in early October.
 This is an annual charity haunted house for the benefit of children and adults born with certain diseases.
-It is open every Friday and Saturday nights in October plus every night Halloween week.
+It is open every Friday and Saturday nights in October.
+Tickets are $10.

 Haunted Hotel - Little Rock, AR

-Attraction is open every night on Monday through Saturday from mid-October.
+Attraction is open Friday and Saturday nights beginning in early October.
+Then beginning late October it is open every night through early November.
 Doors open at 7 pm until 10 pm weeknights or later on Friday and Saturday.

 Horrow in the Hollow - Pigott, AR

-You’ll hear the screams from the Forest of Fright, the Butcher Barn and the Frighthouse Farmhouse.
-Three great haunts open Friday and Saturday and yes it also is open on Halloween.
+Again this fall you’ll hear the screams from the Forest of Fright, the Butcher Barn and the Miserly Manor.
+Three great haunts open on Friday and Saturday and yes it also is open on Halloween.
 Hours are 7 pm to 10 pm.
 Forest of Fright has twisted in-breds and cannibals waiting.
 You pay to get in and pray to get out.
 Bubba’s Butcher Barn has gut gripping fear.
 The butcher is waiting for fresh meat.
-Frighthouse Farmhouse was the home to mortician Dr. Soares.
+Miserly Manor was the home to mortician Dr. Soares.
 The gates are chained shut to keep something (the undead) inside.
+Forest of Fright opens for the season.
+Don’t miss their Zombie paintball experience.

 Magic Screams - Hot Springs, AR